html-artifact

 HTML when all hold: output is for humans (not another agent or pipeline); visual structure adds information (tables, diagrams, mockups, charts, severity colors, interactive controls); content is ~50+ lines; user wants to share or reference, not hand-edit.

-Markdown when any hold: README, CLAUDE.md, agent prompt, docstring; lives in git and reviewed in PR diffs; ingested by another LLM, RAG, or eval system; destined for a markdown-native surface (GitHub, Linear, Slack); too short for scaffolding to pay off.
+Markdown when any hold: README, CLAUDE.md, agent prompt, docstring; lives in git and reviewed in PR diffs; ingested by another LLM, RAG, or eval system; destined for a markdown-native surface (GitHub, Linear, Slack); the user is iterating fast on something disposable; too short for scaffolding to pay off.

 If unsure, ask before producing.